The good parent versus the garden!

 - Maidenhair Fern

-A lovely green fern with curling throngs.
+A stately, green fern with curling throngs.
 Some ferns are toxic, but not this one.
 The maidenhair fern is not only non-toxic, it’s also a herbal remedy for treating asthma, rheumatism and even strengthening hair.
+I might start growing some myself!

-A common small tree with bright scarlet berries.
+A commonly grown and small tree with bright scarlet berries.
 The berries are used in making jams, jellies, cordials and even wine.
 Unprocessed berries may cause a stomach upset.

 Tropical shrubs with a wide variety of leaves and form.
 Most palms are non-toxic, except the Fishtail and Caryota varieties.

-Lovely flowering annual with often scented trumpet-like flowers.
+Sweet flowering annual with often scented trumpet-like flowers.
 Some people eat the flowers.
+However, eating the plants in quantity, may lead to a stomach upset.

 - Phlox (Perennial)

 A herbaceous perennial with tall flowering spikes.
-Regarded as non-toxic.
+Considered to be non-toxic plants.
 The flowers work well in salads and cakes.

 - Common Purslane